arts & culture

 - lift marginalized voices in pursuit of social change

 - strengthen, preserve and/or share social or cultural identities and traditions

 Our immigrant, refugee, asylee and asylum seeker friends, neighbors, co-workers and community leaders are part of Philadelphia’s identity, and their continued contributions are essential in maintaining a strong economic, civic and cultural fabric.

 Our goal is to support organizations that protect and strengthen the resources, policies, laws and systems for inclusion, integration and advancement of low-income newcomers, their families and communities.
-We provide two-year grants (primarily general operating funds) for organizations and coalitions that offer:
+We provide three-year grants (primarily general operating funds) for organizations and coalitions that offer: